Blueshawk/Rays-BDT-serial/readme.md

   T- = decrement speed trim for current mode.
   MSnnn = set max speed to nnn --this is also the run speed in timelapse mode MXnnn = set max steps to nnn
+  MR = Reset count to 0
+  DF = Motor direction forward
+  DR = Motor direction reverse
-  GC Get current position count
+  GC = Get current position count
-  GS Get current speedtrim value
+  GS = Get current speedtrim value
-  MF Motor direction forward
-  MR Motor direction reverse

   Parts list:
    28byj-48 stepper motor-  belt pulley attached motor spur and gear from an RC car, or large and small gt2 belt and pulleys with the big gear